secretstartups/handbook/people-group/learning-and-development/newsletter/FY21-Q4/index.html.md

 * 2020-12: Learning Speaker Series - Managing Mental Health & Burnout
    * An invite will be sent from the GitLab Team Meetings calendar when the date is finalized.

 **Note:** More learning activities may be added throughout the quarter.
-To stay up to date, please join our `#learning-and-development` Slack Channel.
+To stay up to date, please join our [#learninganddevelopment](https://app.slack.com/client/T02592416/CMRAWQ97W) Slack Channel.

 ## Learning Tips